Meet the Faculty of Education

 Stella O'Toole

-Technology Education Course Coordinator; Senior Lecturer
+Technology Education Course Coordinator; Lecturer

 Stella O'Toole is an experienced High School teacher, Educational Leader and Lecturer who has specialism in the areas of Design & Technology, Textiles Design, Food Technology, Technology Mandatory and Resistant Materials.
 She has over 20 years’ experience in the classroom, most recently in leading a Technology and Applied Studies Faculty and before commencing her teaching career, worked in the design industry.
 Stella is also involved in HSC marking at a senior level and in teacher accreditation.